Glitch-in-Antariksh/ProjectileTracking/README.md

 The project will investigate suitable mathematical and computational approaches for fitting the observed motion.

-The initial experiments will use controlled motion before moving toward more complex projectile trajectories.
+Controlled motion will be used for the initial experiments before moving toward more complex projectile trajectories.

 The goal is to obtain a reliable representation of the projectile's current motion.